Orangesoft-Development/retry/README.md

 ;
 ```

-The easiest way to create Retry with default options is to use a `createFromDefault()` method:
+The easiest way to get instance Retry with default options is to use a `createFromDefault()` static method:

 ```php
 $retry = Retry::createFromDefault();